 - Swimsuit for the Retro-Glam pool party

-On the day of your sail, please arrive at the terminal about 2 hours prior to your embarkation time in order to allow for a COVID test — which must be done at the terminal.
+On the day of your sail, please arrive at the terminal about 1 hour prior to your embarkation time in order to allow for a COVID test — which must be done at the terminal.
 Please note that any test results brought with Sailors will not be recognized as valid.
-You’ll then check in, receive your Band, and board the ship.
+You’ll then check-in, receive your Band, and board the ship.

 On the day of disembarkation, you will arrive back in Miami and use Terminal F to disembark.